mcnole25/fun-with-numbers/README.md

 The number of possible permutations is `80658175170943878571660636856403766975289505440883277824000000000000`, which is a very large, but finite number!

+### HTML File: factorial-calculator.html

+This is a small, very fast infinite precision factorial calculator.
+All you do is input a number & press the Calculate button.
+Uses BigInt for calculations.

+On my 2025 Windows 10 desktop, computing 50000 factorial takes about 5 seconds.

 # Files

 ### 0 to 1